-For those of you who have known me since I was small, the mere fact that a whole tab has been designated to ‘Nature Study’ will perhaps surprise you!
 As a child I didn’t even want to go for a walk but now as a parent myself, going for walks is just who we are as a family.
 We love exploring the outdoors and I am learning so much alongside the children.
-Homeschooling has given us the time to get outside away from the rush of life and savour all the seasonal sounds, smells and intricate design that surround us daily.
+We try to make time to get outside away from the rush of life and savour all the seasonal sounds, smells and intricate design that surround us daily.

 The Complete Book of the Flower Fairies by Mary Cicely Barker: Beautiful short and descriptive poems about individual plants and trees with stunning detailed illustrations.
 We also use the illustrations to help us in plant identification.
 4+ years

-Exploring Nature with Children: A year long nature curriculum for all ages.
-Great for families or groups with an age range as there is something for everyone.
-We have loved this over the past year with children aged 8,6 & 2.
+Great for families or groups with an age range as there is something for everyone, whether you homeschool or are a teacher or for something to dip into on the weekends and in the holidays.
+We have loved this over the past few years with children aged 9,7 & 3.
 Each week we have gone for a walk looking out for the weekly topic and followed it up with some sketching or using field guides to identify plants.
 It includes a painting and a poem for each week.
 Just wonderful!
-I stuck the painting up by our kitchen table to appreciate together each week.
+I stick the painting up by our kitchen table to appreciate together each week.
 You can view a sample of the curriculum here.
+For all ages.